Moving Checklist

 • Start measuring furniture.
 There’s nothing worse than realizing your new couch won’t fit through the door on move-in day!

 • Notify utility companies to read the meter before closing, and don’t forget to provide them with the new owners’ contact information.
+If you are selling, make of list of the service providers with contact info and provide this list to buyer.
+(Natural Gas, Electric, Water/Sewer).

 • Create a room-by-room inventory.
 This may seem tedious, but it will really help if you need to file a claim for lost/damaged goods.